W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iv-healing-as-release-from-rear/index.md

 ⁹Its abilities can be and frequently are overevaluated.
 ¹⁰However, it is almost impossible to deny its existence in this world.
 ¹¹Those who do so are engaging in a particularly unworthy form of denial.
-¹²The term ‘unworthy’ here implies only that it is not necessary to protect the mind by denying the unmindful.
+¹²The term “unworthy’ here implies only that it is not necessary to protect the mind by denying the unmindful.
 ¹³If one denies this unfortunate aspect of the mind’s power, one is also denying the power itself.

 ::: details Expanded